The nature of the Holy Spirit is a mystery to many Christians, but still most consider it a litmus test for orthodoxy. What does the Bible really say?

 I remember that visit very clearly, now some 20 years later.
 We were aware of what the Christian community would think.
 But the real question we had to answer was, What does the Bible say about the Holy Spirit?

 Is the Holy Spirit a person and coequal with the Father and the Son?
 Or is the Holy Spirit the power that comes from God?
-Put a different way, is the Holy Spirit a “who” or a “what”?
+Put a different way, who or what is the Holy Spirit?

 Importance of the Trinity doctrine